ChefPax

 What is the difference between microgreens and sprouts?

-Microgreens are grown in a growing medium, exposed to light, and harvested just above the root at the cotyledon stage.
-Sprouts are germinated in water and consumed whole — including the seed hull and root.
+Microgreens are grown in a growing medium or mat, exposed to light, and harvested just above the root at the cotyledon or first true leaf stage.
+Sprouts are germinated in high-moisture conditions and are often consumed whole, including seed, root, and shoot.

 Are microgreens safer than sprouts?